nbaggio28/bbq-final-project/README.md

 ## Data Set Information:

-The widely used Statlog German credit data ([[Web Link](german+credit+data)]), as of November 2019, suffers from severe errors in the coding information and does not come with any background information.
+The widely used Statlog German credit data ([[Web Link](https://archive.ics.uci.edu/ml/datasets/South+German+Credit+%28UPDATE%29)]), as of November 2019, suffers from severe errors in the coding information and does not come with any background information.
 The 'South German Credit' data provide a correction and some background information, based on the Open Data LMU (2010) representation of the same data and several other German language resources.

+- 700 good and 300 bad credits with 20 predictor variables.
+Data from 1973 to 1975.
+Stratified sample from actual credits with bad credits heavily oversampled.
+A cost matrix can be used.

 ## Attribute Information:

-___
-### This section contains a brief description for each attribute.
+> - ### This section contains a brief description for each  attribute.
+>
-### Details on attribute coding can be obtained from the accompanying R code for reading the data
+> - ### Details on attribute coding can be obtained from the accompanying R code for reading the data
-### or the accompanying code table,
-### as well as from Groemping (2019) (listed under 'Relevant Papers').
+>   ### or the accompanying code table, as well as from Groemping (2019) (listed under 'Relevant Papers').

 ___

 **Column** **name:** laufkont